Ganderbal district: Prang

 Prang village is 12 kilometres far from the central hub (beehama) of district Ganderbal, towards the east.
-Srinagar-Leh National Highway (NH 1D) passes right through the middle of this village.
 This village falls under the jurisdiction of tehsil Kangan.

-The Prang garden used to be the picnic spot in 1990's before army came and established the base camp there.
-However, the army camp was later evacuated from the garden in the year 2008.
-This garden is situated on the banks of the famous Sindh River, and forested slopes are on the other side of the garden adding more charm to its beauty.
-The famous Environmental park (usually known as the "dumping park") is in the adjacent village of Prang.

-This village is considered as the main hub for its adjacent areas.
-The adjacent areas of this village are "Lari Prang, Check Prang, Herra Prang, Pati Prang and dragtung".
+The Prang garden was a picnic spot in 1990's before the establishment of army base camp, but the army camp was later evacuated from the garden in the year 2008.
+This garden is situated on the banks of the Sindh River.
+The famous Environmental park (also known as "dumping park") is in the adjacent village of Prang.
+The nearby areas of this village are "Lari Prang, Check Prang, Herra Prang, Pati Prang and dragtung".

 Mohand Marg

 Mohand Marg is an alpine meadow in the Lar tehsil.
 In summer it is a tourist destination for trekking and camping.
 Sir Aurel Stein was the first person to explore the place, pitching his camp in the summer of 1895.

 It is hidden in the mountains to the north of Srinagar at the foot of Haramukh Peaks about 25 kilometers from Srinagar via the Ganderbal road towards Leh.
 From the road it is accessed via 5 kilometer trek up a steep path through the hill-side settlements and fields of Lar and Chount Waliwar before the 'Marg' opens out across the mountain side giving views of the Sindh Valley far below in one direction and the Valley of Kashmir in the other.